 My career in healthcare began at William Paterson University where I studied the Health Sciences and earned my Bachelor of Science degree.
 From there, I eventually went on to pursue the field of Massage & Bodywork in which I achieved several more accomplishments.

 In 1994 I completed my initial certification in Massage & Bodywork and became a professional member of the American Massage Therapy Association.
-Later that same year I became a nationally certified Massage & Bodywork Therapist with the National Certification Board for Therapeutic Massage & Bodywork.
+Later that same year I became a nationally certified Massage & Bodywork Therapist with the National Certification Board for Therapeutic Massage & Bodywork (and have since transitioned to become board certified).
 Before that year ended, I had also earned my certification in Neuromuscular Therapy from the St. John Neuromuscular Therapy Seminars.

 The following year I established and opened The Essex Group Institute for Massage and Bodywork, which was approved by the NJ State Department of Education.
 For eight years I was the owner, operator and head instructor, developing and teaching courses in a variety of subjects, while mentoring and certifying students as they embarked on their new career path.